awcodify/sysctl-theme/_posts/2025-05-13-typography-and-readability-in-arsxy-theme.md

 ## Conclusion

 Typography might seem like a small detail, but it's the foundation of how readers interact with your content.
-Sysctl theme's typography is designed specifically for technical content, balancing readability, aesthetics, and functionality.
+Arsxy theme's typography is designed specifically for technical content, balancing readability, aesthetics, and functionality.

-By carefully considering every typographic element—from font choice to line height to spacing—Sysctl creates an optimal reading environment for your audience, whether they're reading documentation, tutorials, or technical blog posts.
+By carefully considering every typographic element—from font choice to line height to spacing—Arsxy creates an optimal reading environment for your audience, whether they're reading documentation, tutorials, or technical blog posts.